Home

 Specifying the type of a variable

-The ISparqlRequestGroup.addType(String, String) method allows to specify a rdf:type for a variable.
+The ISparqlRequestGroup.addType(String var, String type) method allows to specify a rdf:type for a variable.
 For example:

 SparqlRequest request = new SparqlRequest("sitac");